nparmhans/Eloquent-JS/chapterChallenges/functions/README.md

 * Display output using **console.log**

 ##Summary
 If we wanted to display objects one-by-one from an array it would prove very redundant to do so if we were forced to use **console.log** for each line, which is why *for loops* are so important.
-Being able to display ten numbers on the screen with two lines of code sounds much more efficient, to **console.log**ing tens times in a row.
+Being able to display ten numbers on the screen with two lines of code sounds much more efficient, to **console.log** tens times in a row.

 ##Challenge
 Write a loop that makes seven calls to console.log to output the following traingle:

 	'''

 	#